jwluong/codewizard/README.md

 # Code Wizard

-A Rails app I made in 9 days designed to gamify flash cards.
+A Rails app made in 9 days designed to gamify flash cards.

 ## Motivation
 After experiencing how boring and dull simple multiple-choice quizzes and flash cards are, Code Wizard was created as an attempt to make learning the basics of Ruby more interesting and engaging.